taoyds/syntaxSQL/README.md

-## SyntaxSQLNet: Syntax Tree Networks for Complex and Cross-DomainText-to-SQL Task
+## SyntaxSQLNet: Syntax Tree Networks for Complex and Cross-Domain Text-to-SQL Task

 Source code of our EMNLP 2018 paper: [SyntaxSQLNet: Syntax Tree Networks for Complex and Cross-DomainText-to-SQL Task ](https://arxiv.org/abs/1810.05237).